 How Much Homeowners’ Insurance Coverage Do I Need?

 The amount of home insurance coverage you need depends on multiple factors, including the cost of your home, your possessions, where you live, and the risks your property faces.
 Most of the states and territories our homeowners insurance attorneys cover are often subjected to hurricanes and wildfires, so it is important that property owners amend their coverage to fit those types of natural disasters, so they are covered if the very worst happens.

-Can I Change My Insurance Policy At Any Time to Ensure All My Assets Are Covered?
+Can I Change My Property Damage Insurance Policy At Any Time to Ensure All My Assets Are Covered?

 Yes!
-And you should assess your policy and coverage options annually, so you can ensure all your assets are covered through a risk assessment exercise that allows you to understand what happens if the unthinkable actually happens.
+You should assess your policy and coverage options annually, so you can ensure all your assets are covered through a risk assessment exercise that allows you to understand what happens if the unthinkable actually happens.